-• Freshman .0-32 semester hours

-• Sophomore .
-33-65 semester hours
+- Freshman0-32 semester hours

-• Junior .
-66-98 semester hours
+- Junior 66-98 semester hours

-Senior .
-99+ semester hours
+- Senior 99+ semester hours

 ACADEMIC POLICIES

 Academic Load

 A student must carry a minimum of 12 semester hours (undergraduate) or 8 semester hours (graduate) to be classified as a full-time student.
 A student may not register for more than 18 hours without approval from the Academic Dean.
 An average academic load of 16.5 hours per semester is required to graduate in four years, except in the Christian Elementary Education program, where the load is greater.